terraform-google-modules/terraform-google-lb-http/examples/cloudrun/README.md

         -var=domain=example.com
     ```

-3. After the deployment completes it outputs the IP address of the load balancer.
+1. After the deployment completes it outputs the IP address of the load balancer.
    Update DNS records for your domain to point to this IP address.

-4. It may take around half an hour for the SSL certificate to be provisioned
+1. It may take around half an hour for the SSL certificate to be provisioned
    and the application to start serving traffic.

-## Option 2: Run on HTTP load balancer (unencrypted)

-This option provisions an HTTP forwarding rule (insecure) and is not recommended
-for production use.

-1. Initialize:

-    ```
-    terraform init
-    ```

-2. Deploy the load balancer, replace `example.com` with your domain name.

-    ```
-    terraform apply -var=project=$PROJECT \
-        -var=ssl=false
-    ```

-3. It may take some time for the load balancer to provision.
-Visit the output
-   IP address of the load balancer.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Inputs